Jonathan O. (Josh) Sharp

 Teaching Interests

-Directed inquiry of open-ended questions through research is an amazing way to learn, and our laboratory hosts undergraduate, graduate and postgraduate researchers who work together to achieve this goal.
-In addition, Professor Sharp instructs more formal courses at both the undergraduate (300) and graduate (500) levels.
+Directed inquiry of open-ended questions through scientific and engineering research is an amazing way to learn, and our laboratory hosts undergraduate, graduate and postgraduate researchers who work together to achieve this goal.
+Dr. Sharp also instruct courses at both the undergraduate (300) and graduate (500) levels.
 Where possible, this involves the incorporation of directed inquiry, collaborative learning and place-based projects to better achieve learning outcomes and student engagement.
 Recent courses include:

 • CEEN 301: Fundamentals of Environmental Science and Engineering